 As a note before I discuss these other two modules, at this time there is no other scope on the market that has digiscoping adapters that are as simple and complete.
-This means that you can easily take a photo of what you are looking at through your scope with any of the aforementioned camera types.
+This means that you can easily take a photo of what you are looking at through your scope.
+You can do this with any of the aforementioned camera types.
 I won’t go into detail about that here as it is discussed in detail in the scope review.

-When Swarovski originally brought in their new ATX/STX spotting scope to show us, they brought the 65mm objective and eyepiece module in a binocular field bag!
+When Swarovski originally brought in their new ATX/STX spotting scope to show us, they brought the 65mm objective and the straight STX eyepiece module in a binocular field bag!
 This combination is extremely compact and opens the possibilities of traveling with a spotting scope like never before.
-I took the photo at the left with the 65mm module.
+I took the photo at the left with the this combination.
 The intent of this picture was twofold.
 First is brightness, color, and sharpness.
-I’ll let the image speak for itself and just say that if I can get this photo through the scope with a camera, what you see looking through the eyepiece is really bright and sharp.
-Second is closeness.
-The Swarovski ATX/STX spotting scope with the 65mm objective will close focus to 6.9 feet!
-That is closer than most binoculars.
-This means that the whole world of small is now possible at up to 60 times magnification.
-I could go on about this little scope but with the same camera I figured I’d see what the 95mm objective was capable of.
+I’ll let the image speak for itself.
+Everything is even brighter and sharper when you look with your eyes.